Langat Singh College

-Langat Singh College, commonly known as L. S. College, is a college in Muzaffarpur, in the Indian state of Bihar.
+Langat Singh College, commonly known as L.S.College,previously known as Bhumihar Brahmin college, is a college in Muzaffarpur, in the Indian state of Bihar.
 It was established on 3 July 1899, and is one of the city's oldest colleges.
 It is named after its founder Langat Singh.
 It is affiliated to Babasaheb Bhimrao Ambedkar Bihar University, and offers undergraduate and postgraduate courses in science and arts.

 On 10 December 2014, NAAC accredited college by A grade.

 The college has a huge and magnificent building incorporating the feature of Indo-Sarcenic architectural style.
 It was modelled after Balliol College of Oxford.

 History

-The college was founded in 1899 by contribution of Bhumihar (Babhan) Community.
+Langat Singh initially participated in the Bhumihar Brahmin Mahasabha in 1895.
+His donation of one lakh rupees to the Mahasabha led to the establishment of a college in Muzaffarpur.
+The Bhumihar Brahmin Collegiate School and Bhumihar Brahmin College's foundation was laid on July 3, 1899, and it is presently known as LS College.The College was founded in 1899 in the backdrop of emerging Indian nationalism by broader community support.
 Babu Langat Singh played the most prominent part in its establishment.
 In 1900, the college was affiliated to Calcutta University.
 It was declared a Government College in 1915 and subsequently affiliated to Patna University in 1917.
-In 1952, Bihar university was bifurcated from Patna University and L.S. college got affiliated to it.
-Subsequently, in 1960, Babasaheb Bhimrao Ambedkar Bihar University was established with headquarters at Muzaffarpur and the college was then affiliated to it.
+In 1952, Bihar University was bifurcated from Patna University and L.S.
+College was affiliated to it.
+Subsequently, in 1960, Babasaheb Bhimrao Ambedkar Bihar University was established with headquarters at Muzaffarpur, and the college was then affiliated to it.
 The post-graduate Departments of Bihar University split from this institution in 1979.
 In 1984 post-graduate studies of various streams were restored.

 Notable faculty members include Rajendra Prasad, J.B.
 Kripalani and Ramdhari Singh Dinkar.